 I have a 1966 baseball card that has Mickey Mantle on it.
-It’s a collector’s item.
 It may look like a baseball card to you.
 To me, it’s a bridge to a shared past.
 It was given to me by my older brother Craig, who is 22 months older than me.

 When we grew up, we were inseparable.
 We played baseball together—we listened to baseball games together.
 Of course, he would beat me up.
 I was the younger brother who tried to get in one good punch to make it all even.
 He would also protect me from older kids in the neighborhood who would pick on me.
 And I can say with a high degree of assurance that anything illegal or unlawful I ever did in my youth was the direct result of the influence of my older brother.